 Symfi Lo can cause serious, life-threatening side effects.
-These include a buildup ofin the blood ( ), problems, new or worsening kidney problems, including kidney failure, mental health problems, and severe skin rash and allergic reactions.
+These include a buildup of lactic acid in the blood (lactic acidosis), liver problems, new or worsening kidney problems, including kidney failure, mental health problems, and severe skin rash and allergic reactions.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

 - Weakness or tiredness

 - Unusual muscle pain